 A few days after your doctor completes your Start Form, your dedicated MS One to One Nurse will call you to confirm all the information on this form, review your insurance coverage, and discuss available financial assistance, including the AUBAGIO Co-Pay Program† for eligible patients with commercial insurance.

 You can expect to receive this call

-Soon afterwards, you should receive a call from your Specialty Pharmacy to set up delivery of AUBAGIO.
+Soon afterward, you should receive a call from your Specialty Pharmacy to set up delivery of AUBAGIO.
 They’ll help make sure that AUBAGIO is delivered to your home, and also help you manage AUBAGIO refills.

 *MS One to One is an optional service available to you.